Only the Family

 Only the Family, often abbreviated as OTF, is an American hip hop group and a record label from Chicago, Illinois, formed in 2010.
-The group is composed of Chicago-based rappers, which included late King Von and Lil Durk.
+The group is composed of Chicago-based rappers, which included the late King Von and the currently incarcerated Lil Durk, as well at the label's current CEO, Cedrick "SB" Earsery.

 Record label

 The OTF label was part of French Montana's Coke Boys, and as a result, adopted the nickname 'OTF Coke Boys'.
 This saw OTF members feature on the subsequent Coke Boys album.

-The label has since grown to be independent from the Coke Boys imprint and is now cooperating with Empire Distribution, except for Lil Durk, who signed to Alamo Records and Interscope Records in 2018 (after being released from his Def Jam Recordings Contract); his releases for Alamo are now distributed by Sony Music after the latter acquired the label in June 2021.
+The label has since grown to be independent from the Coke Boys imprint and is now cooperating with Empire Distribution, except for Lil Durk.
+Durk signed to Alamo Records and Interscope Records in 2018, after being released from his Def Jam Recordings Contract.
+His releases for Alamo are now distributed by Sony Music, after Sony acquired the label in June 2021.